Samsung Galaxy Note 10 full review

 On the software front, the Note 10 is running Android 9 Pie with Samsung’s One UI, of course.
 It’s essentially the same experience as the S10 but with additional S Pen bits and minus the Bixby button.

-Apart from the the new camera bits mentioned earlier and the DeX (desktop experience) mode you might be familiar with, there’s a new partnership with Microsoft which sounds interesting.
+Apart from the the new camera bits mentioned earlier and the DeX (desktop experience) mode you might be familiar with, there’s a new partnership with Microsoft which is an improvement on the Your Phone app already available for Android.
+This version is quicker to set up, offers screen mirroring and doesn't require Bluetooth.

 Samsung Galaxy Note 10: Specs